 - 1. Applicants not accepted by the Institution shall be entitled to a refund of all monies paid. - 2.
-Program Cancellation: If an Institution cancels a program subsequent to a student's enrollment, the Institution must refund all monies paid by the student. - 3.
-The Institution will refund all monies paid if the student requests cancellation to the Institution within seven (7) consecutive calendar days after signing the Enrollment Agreement or through attendance at the first class session, whichever is later.
+Program Cancellation: If an institution cancels a program subsequent to a student's enrollment, the institution must refund all monies paid by the student. - 3.
+The Institution will refund all monies paid if the student requests cancellation to the Institution within seven (7) consecutive calendar days after signing the Enrollment Agreement and prior to starting school or within the student's first three scheduled class days (does not apply to seminars).